e-paj/SQL-Project/SQLite_Exercises_Notes/Notes_Sept_13-14.md

   - Wildcard characters will always be enclosed in a single quotation marks (page 123).
     - Add only one % after the letter to look for any words that start with that letter.
     - Adding another % before the letter would change the search to look for any words that has that leeter anywhere un it.
+  - OR operator: allows to fins the records that match any of teh criteria being asked for.
 - DATE() Function: allows to exclude the time when specifying the date criteria.
 -